jina-ai/finetuner/docs/3_finetuner_in_action/3_1_text_to_text.md

 In Finetuner, two models are supported as backbones, namely `bert-base-cased` and `sentence-transformers/msmarco-distilbert-base-v3`, both of which are models hosted on Hugging Face.

-In this example, we will fine-tune `sentence-transformers/msmarco-distilbert-base-v3` on the [Quora Question Pairs dataset](https://www.kaggle.com/competitions/quora-question-pairs), where the search task involves finding duplicate questions in the dataset.
+In this example, we will fine-tune `bert-base-cased` on the [Quora Question Pairs dataset](https://www.kaggle.com/competitions/quora-question-pairs), where the search task involves finding duplicate questions in the dataset.
 An example query for this search task might look as follows:

 ```
 How can I be a good geologist?